liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 If you want to manage your data source within Jetty, continue following the instructions in this section.
 If you want to use the built-in Liferay data source, you can skip this section.

-1. Management of databases in Jetty will be done via the file `$JETTY_HOME/etc/jetty.xml`.
+1. Management of databases in Jetty is done via the file `$JETTY_HOME/etc/jetty.xml`.
 Edit `jetty.xml` and insert the following text within the root element `<Configure>` to specify the data pool for your data source.
 Be sure to pass in value `jdbc/LiferayPool` as the second argument.

 		<New id="LiferayPool" class="org.eclipse.jetty.plus.jndi.Resource">
 			<Arg></Arg>